 Professional Swedish Massage Therapy Program

 The Professional Swedish Massage Therapy Program utilizes a dual classroom and clinical approach to educating future massage therapists by combining an emphasis on scientific knowledge with the application of soft-tissue massage therapy techniques.
 The program begins in late July or early August and runs consecutive weeks through the following June.
-Students have the choice to select from one of the following class schedules:

 Tuesday and Wednesday from 8 a.m. to 4:30 p.m.